Supply Chain Management

 Advantages of supply chain management

-When the target becomes customer satisfaction than objectives of supply chain management of the company plays a vital role.
+When the target becomes customer satisfaction then the supply chain management of the company plays a vital role.
 Firms are dependent on supply chain networks significantly.

 Now, let’s understand the benefits provided by the supply chain which are explained as follows: